The Sons of Katie Elder: Screenplay

-William H. Wright picked up a copy of Life of the Marlows by Glenn Shirley in a Los Angeles bookstore in 1953.
-Thinking that it would make the basis of a good Western, he paid members of the Marlow family $1,000 (about $ when adjusted for inflation several decades later) each for the rights to make it into a screenplay.
-But when the movie was made 12 years later, the film's plot had been drastically changed.
+William H. Wright picked up a copy of The Fighting Marlows, Men Who Wouldn't Be Lynched by Glenn Shirley in a Los Angeles bookstore in 1953.
+Thinking that it would make the basis of a good Western, he paid members of the Marlow family $1,000 (about $ when adjusted for inflation several decades later) each for the rights to make it into a screenplay, but when the movie was made 12 years later, the film's plot had been drastically changed.
 Talbot Jennings was credited for the script.

 Development

 Paramount purchased the story by William Wright and Talbot Jennings in 1955.
 The story concerned five brothers and revolved around a cattle drive from Texas to Colorado.
 Sam Briskin was assigned as producer.
 Frank Burt was to write the script, John Sturges was going to direct and Alan Ladd was to star, making a return to Paramount after several years' absence – he still owed Paramount one film.

 Noel Langley signed to write a version of the script, and filming was to start in April 1956.
-However, in July 1956 it was announced that Ladd had bought himself out of his Paramount commitment by paying $135,000, and he would no longer make the film.
+In July 1956, though, Ladd had bought himself out of his Paramount commitment by paying $135,000, and would no longer make the film.
 (Henry Hathaway put this figure at $250,000.)

 Film rights were picked up by Hal Wallis, who had a deal with Paramount.
-In 1959 it was announced that Dean Martin would star.
-Eventually in 1964 John Wayne was signed to star, with Henry Hathaway to direct.
+In 1959, Dean Martin was announced as starring in it.
+Eventually in 1964, John Wayne was signed to star, with Henry Hathaway to direct.